 Online port scanner:

-Once you or the system administrator enables port forwarding, a device that is outside the LAN will be able to connect into one of the inner LAN connection, by assign a port in the router/modem to forward the incoming data to the relevant inner device on the desire port.
+This is done by assigning a port in the router/modem to forward state.
+Once done the incoming data forward to the relevant inner device on the desired port.